 Daniel Katz: The whole ensemble, yes.
 What we have now are a lot of people who only have substantive legal expertise.
 That’s not a precious resource by any stretch of the imagination, especially compared to the amount of work there is to do in the world.
 If we had 100 units of work available, there are a lot of people who can do a lot of those units.
 Some of them may be more specialized in some units than others.

 But if you’re tied for substantive legal knowledge, I’m going to go with whoever is better in those other elements, hands down, you win.
 If I don’t really know which lawyer is better, I’m going to go with the one that has better technology or a well-designed process.
 I’m going to be looking someone with a business model that aligns my interests with theirs.
-In fact, general counsels are going so far as to trade off a lawyer that they may not think is the best for saving in one of these other areas. …
+In fact, general counsels are going so far as to trade off a lawyer that they may not think is the best for savings in one of these other areas. …

 To say that our ability to assess the quality of a lawyer is noisy is the understatement of the century.
 We have very fuzzy notions of who’s good and who’s bad.
 There are obvious differences and less obvious ones.
 If you can’t choose on that point, these other factors become your point of differentiation, and a lot of times they’re much easier to detect.